queuejw/MetroPhoneLauncher/README.md

 - Ability to receive "Over-The-Air" updates
 - Support icon packs to make icons prettier
 - Monet (Dynamic Colors) support
+- Animations that are as similar to Windows Phone animations as possible.

 And much more...

 **It will be very soon:**
-- [ ] Great optimization.
-- [ ] Animations that are as similar to Windows Phone animations as possible.
 - [ ] Live tiles.
-- [ ] Weather tile.

 # 📸 Screenshots: